 Founded in 1926, and still in its original building, Bridgwater Museum is situated in a quiet back street of Bridgwater.
 The museum is housed in the reputed birthplace of Robert Blake, Cromwell’s General-at-Sea.
 With the collections covering Bridgwater and the surrounding areas, we have fascinating displays waiting for you to discover.

 The museum is now closed to visitors whilst we undertake routine maintenance and curatorial work.
 We are however open to receive enquiriesbut please phone before travelling.
 Enquiries will normally be dealt with on Mondays and Thursdays.
-The office will be manned on these two days only.*Please note that we will be closed completely from, and including the 16th December 2013 to the 6th January 2014.
-No telephone calls or emails will be dealt with during this period*Telephone 01278 456127
+The office will be manned on these two days only.Re-opening for visitors on Tues 1st April.Telephone 01278 456127

 The launch of the Irene 1907, the last ship to be built at Carvers Yard